 Board Size and Board Diversity

-The NC is of the view that the size of the Board and its board committees is appropriate, taking into account the nature and scope of the Group's operations, the core competency, qualifications, skills and broad range of industry knowledge and business experience of the directors to govern and contribute to the effectiveness and success of the Group.
+The NC is of the view that the size of the Board and its Board Committees is appropriate, taking into account the nature and scope of the Group's operations, the core competencies, qualifications, skills and broad range of industry knowledge and business experience of the Directors to govern and contribute to the effectiveness and success of the Group.
 The NC reviews the size of the Board as well as opportunities to refresh the Board from time to time.

 The Company's Board Diversity Policy sets out its approach to achieve diversity on the Board.
 The Company recognises and embraces the benefits of diversity of experience, age, skill sets, gender and ethnics on the Board and views board diversity as an essential element to support the attainment of its strategic objectives and sustainable development.
 This is achieved by enhancing the decision-making process of the Board through the perspectives derived from the various skills, business experience, industry discipline, gender, age, ethnicity and culture, geographical background and nationalities, tenure of service and other distinguishing qualities of the directors to avoid groupthink and foster constructive debate.